baruwaproject/baruwa2/docs/source/install/source/mailscanner.rst

 MailScanner website or read the
-`MailScanner book <http://mailscanner.info/files/MailScanner-Guide.pdf>`_ which is freely available online. :ref:`ms_sample_configs` are provided for MailScanner and Exim you can reuse.
+`MailScanner book <http://mailscanner.info/files/MailScanner-Guide.pdf>`_ which is freely available online. :ref:`ms_sample_configs` are provided for MailScanner and Exim which you can reuse.

 In order to use Baruwa with mailscanner you need to make a few changes to the MailScanner code and install the :ref:`install_custom_module`.